Shree9/stack-search-app/README.md

 - For some reason, I am not able link the data that I retreive from the API with my state variable (users : IUser []) in 'UsertListComponent'

 - Would be interesting to figure where I went wrong.
 If you have any idea on where I went wrong I would appreciate your feedback.
+        - my bad the mistake was i didnt return the data

 - Apologize for lack of comments